gecio/gecio.github.io/docs/_optimist/faq/index.en.md

 ## How can I use [VRRP](https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol)?

-To use VRRP, you need to add a rule to a security group that is associated with an actual VM.
-You can only add this with the OpenStack client.
-An example of adding VRRP to a security group would be:
+To use VRRP, it must first be enabled in a security group which is then assigned to an actual VM.
+You can only add this with the
+OpenStack client.
+For example:

 ```bash
 openstack security group rule create --remote-ip 10.0.0.0/24 --protocol vrrp --ethertype IPv4 --ingress  default